 The avoidance phase of the grieving process is the point at which you may not or be reluctant to understand what has happened entirely.
 This means that you may know that your loved one has died, but a part of you still struggles to accept this as reality.

 What can I do to relieve shock and numbness?

 Remember that the feelings of shock and numbness when grieving are normal, even necessary.
 It is an essential part of this journey.
 The thing about shock and numbness is that it never lasts forever.

-They are there to help.
+They are there to help during your grieving process.
 Otherwise, your system will go into an irreversible overdrive.
-Think of shock and numbness as the local anaesthetic for a medical procedure.
+Think of shock and numbness as the local anesthetic for a medical procedure.
 Over time, the effect will naturally fade away.

 So, what does it mean to recognise and acknowledge the loss of a loved one?

 The thought of living life without our loved ones contributes to making the pain of grief unbearable.
 We need to be gentle with ourselves and prepare our mind to move forward, to recognise and acknowledge the loss of our loved one.